glenn-mcguinness/gene_machine/InitialProposal/InitialProposal.md

 ### Goals

-based on the data collected from --- and --- study, we will :
+based on the data collected from Li et al. 2018, we will :

 1. Find genes that were differentially expressed between parents and offspring.
 Instead of treating them sepparately, we will try pooling the parents and pooling the offspring data. &lt; unsure about this&gt;